SpellholdStudios/Check_the_Bodies/README.md

 - Change Yusef's name to Yassir, because Yusef is Surayas brother.
 - Start the pirate quest in Athkathla at the gates by level 10.

+##

+#### 4. Biffing

+This component requires the main component to be installed.
+Compress files for better game performance.
+Only valid for classic (BG2:ToB or BGT) game.</br>

 <div align="right"><a href="#top">Back to top</a></div>